Here's the most asked questions

 As soon as we receive the payment receipt and we assign you a country/committee, you’ll be contacted by your Chairs.
 They will help you going through the procedure.

-4What’s a Position papers?
+4What is a Position paper?
 When is the deadline?

 Check the MUN Preparation page.
 Your Chairs will be in contact with you to explain everything and give you a deadline.
 Don’t hesitate to contact them for any further problem you may encounter.